Template-assisted Contrastive Learning of Task-oriented Dialogue Sentence Embeddings: Results

 \subsection{Main Results}

 We report the results of unsupervised learning evaluation in Table~\ref{tab:main_exp} and Table~\ref{tab:pairwise_exp}.
-We discover that our models consistently outperform other unsupervised learning embeddings in downstream tasks of intent classification tasks.
+We discover that our models consistently outperform other unsupervised learning embeddings.
 In particular, we observe a 5 - 6\% performance increase for SNIPS and ATIS datasets over the baseline.
 This is in line with the observation regarding augmentation stability in Section~\ref{sec:aug_res}.
-In addition, we find that augmenting template representation with a trainable MLP layer helps performance slightly with datasets of MASSIVE and CLINC150~\footnote{Possible relation to augmentation stability in Section~\ref{sec:data},~\ref{sec:aug_res}.}, with similar performance for other datasets.
-This is in line with observation in~\cite{simcse-2021} where inference with or without MLP achieve comparable performance.
+In addition, we find that augmenting template representation with a trainable MLP layer achieves similar performance.
+This is in line with observation in~\cite{simcse-2021} where inference with or without MLP achieve comparable performance (more experiments in Table~\ref{tab:pairwise_exp}, Fig.~\ref{fig:epoch}).